Durotriges Strainer, Romano- British

 After the Roman occupation in AD 43, researchers previously believed that Roman occupiers eradicated the unique practices of many native cultures.
 The Durotriges Project had set out to examine later Iron Age culture before the Romans' arrival and the true extent to which it evolved throughout the occupation and beyond.
 Happily, it seems that the Durotriges maintained much of their unique identity and practices throughout this time.

 Amongst the practices and culture that set the Durotriges aside from their neighbouring tribes was their exquisite pottery, which includes these beautifully burnished straining bowls.
-A time consuming and laborious item to create, with the burnishing finish alone taking over 45 minutes, the Durotriges did not conform to the Roman ideal of mass production in pottery.
+A time-consuming and laborious item to create, with the burnishing finish alone taking over 45 minutes, the Durotriges did not conform to the Roman ideal of mass production in pottery.

 At present, there is no evidence for what the Durotriges use this vessel for, although it is likely to have been a handy kitchen gadget.
 Ancient cooks could have used this beautifully crafted bowl to strain all manner of food and beverages.